TheDigitalPimp420/describable-universe-framework/README.md

 # describable-universe-framework
 A computational and information-theoretic framework modeling the emergence of stable, redundant macrostructure in describable universes.
-Perfect.
-Let’s do this properly — clean, serious, publish-ready.
-You can copy-paste this directly into your `README.md`.

----

 # Describable Universe Framework (v2.4)

 **Author:** Jesse James Leighty